How to become a bailiff

 You may find it useful when you apply for jobs to have experience dealing with people in difficult situations.
 For example, this could be through working in sales, the military, the prison service or the police.

 To work as a bailiff or enforcement officer for the courts, you might need GCSEs at grades 9 to 4 (A* to C), including English and maths.

 Before you can collect debts from someone on your own, you need to get a Bailiff General Certificate.
 If you do not have a certificate, you'll need to work with someone who does.

-- prove to a county court judge that you're a 'fit and proper person', with no criminal or debt record
+- prove to a judge you're a 'fit and proper person' without a criminal record or debt

-- put a £10,000 bond in place with the court - you can take out an insurance policy to cover this
+- give a £10,000 bond to the court - you can take out an insurance policy to cover this

 - debt collection training from the Chartered Institute of Credit Management